-Today, I am excited to finally share a powerful new tinnitus coping and habituation technique that I have been developing for the last 4 months.
-I call it the TABS technique, which is short for Tinnitus Awareness Body Scan.
-It’s a coping exercise that combines a breathing technique with brief moments of focused tinnitus awareness, a progressive muscle relaxation routine, …
+Today, I am excited to share a powerful new tinnitus coping and habituation technique that I have been developing for a long time now.
+It’s called the TABS technique, which is short for Tinnitus Awareness Body Scan.
+It’s a coping exercise that combines a breathing technique with brief moments of focused tinnitus awareness, a progressive muscle relaxation routine, and an …

 A Tinnitus Sufferer’s Guide to Surviving the Dentist